26 Unique Symbols Of Love And Their Meanings

 20. Diamonds

 Diamonds have been a symbol of eternal commitment and love for ages.
 It is a Greek belief that Cupid uses diamond-tipped arrows with the magical power to inspire love in hearts and bring them together.
-That is why diamond jewelry is widely used as an expression of love and fondness across different cultures.
+That is why diamond jewelry is widely used as one of the ways to show love and affection across different cultures.

 protip_icon Quick fact